FULL PROGRAM AND USEFUL INFORMATION

 Glaucio H. Paulino

 Professor Paulino is the Margareta E. Augustine Professor of Engineering at Princeton University.
-His seminal contributions in the area of computational mechanics include the development of methodologies to characterize the deformation and fracture behavior of existing and emerging materials and structural systems; topology optimization for large-scale multiscale/multiphysics problems; variational methods; deployable structures and origami engineering.
+His seminal contributions in the area of computational mechanics include the development of methodologies to characterize the deformation and fracture behavior of existing and emerging materials; topology optimization for large-scale multiscale/multiphysics problems; variational methods; deployable and adaptable structures; and origami engineering (topic of the SIAM lecture).

-Recently (2020), he received the Daniel C. Drucker Medal of ASME, the Raymond D. Mindlin Medal of ASCE, and the Reddy Medal from Mechanics of Advanced Materials and Structures (MAMS 2020).
+He is a fellow of ASME, EMI, AAM, USACM and IACM, and SES.
+Recently, he received the Daniel C. Drucker Medal of ASME (2020), the Raymond D. Mindlin Medal of ASCE (2020), the Reddy Medal from Mechanics of Advanced Materials and Structures (MAMS 2020), and the Eringen Medal from SES (2023).
 He also received the 2015 Cozzarelli Prize from the National Academy of Sciences, “which recognizes recently published PNAS papers of outstanding scientific excellence and originality.”
-He is a member of the US National Academy of Engineering (NAE), and a former President of the Society of Eng.
-Science (SES).
+He is a member of the US National Academy of Engineering (NAE), and a former President of SES.

 More information about his research and professional activities can be found at the following link: http://paulino.princeton.edu/